 The creation of online content begins and ends with the editorial meeting.
 In the truest sense of the word.
-The editorial meeting should not only serve the definition and planning of topics for future content items, but also the performance analysis of already published content.
-At the same time, the responsible persons, processes and communication channels should be taken into consideration.
+The editorial meeting should not only serve the definition and planning of topics for future content items but also the performance analysis of already published content.
+At the same time, the responsible persons, processes, and communication channels should be taken into consideration.
 This can only be achieved with efficient meeting management.
-We reveal how.
+We'll show you how.

 1. Define processes and responsibilities in advance

 A clearly pre-defined creation, revision, and approval process, including the definition and assignment of the necessary roles, is a prerequisite for an efficient editorial meeting.
 In any case, define the task ownership in these areas:

 Who takes the lead for editorial planning and coordination?
 Who should be in charge (internal departments, external agencies, editors, graphics, etc.)?

 - Content creation

 Based on the example of an online blog: Who writes the articles?
 Is there a designated content manager?
 And: Where and from whom is the knowledge obtained?

 In which languages should content be published?
 Who is in charge of the translation?

 Who researches visuals for textual publications?
 From which pool is the material taken?

 Who checks texts for correctness in terms of spelling and grammar on the one hand, and content on the other?
 Who gives the final approval?